MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

-## Require compliant PCs
+## Require compliant PCs (but not compliant phones and tablets)
 Before adding a policy to require compliant PCs, be sure to enroll devices for management into Intune.
 Using multi-factor authentication is recommended before enrolling devices into Intune for assurance that the device is in the possession of the intended user.

-To require compliant PCs or approved apps:
+To require compliant PCs:

 1. Go to the [Azure portal](https://portal.azure.com), and sign in with your credentials.
 After you've successfully signed in, you see the Azure Dashboard.